aneeshk1412/aneeshk1412/README.md

 ### Hi, I'm Aneesh 👋
-- 🔭 I’m currently working in Software Development in Document Cloud
+- 🔭 I’m currently a Masters student at UT Austin in the Computer Science Department
-- 🌱 I’m currently learning about Topics in Reinforcement Learning and System Design
+- 🌱 I’m currently learning about.. a lot of stuff (Robotics, Reinforcement Learning, Formal Verification, Advanced Operating Systems, Cryptography)
-- 💬 Ask me about Deep Learning, Computer Science, and any weird random topic.
+- 💬 Ask me about Computer Science, Anime, Statistics, and any random topics in general.
 - 📫 How to reach me: aneeshkshetty [at] gmail [dot] com
 - ⚡ Fun fact: I've done a Swimmathon of 18 kms in 12 hours